SargeyWargey/Homoothya/Story/Drafts/Chapter_18.md

 My uncle dispatched him quickly with a knife.
 We stood in the darkness around the fallen deer, and I felt relief wash through me.
 We had meat.
 The group would eat.
 Father would be proud.

 But we'd gone much farther than planned.
 And it was fully dark now, the moon not yet risen.
-We'd have to dress the deer here and carry it back in darkness.
+We'd have to dress the deer here and carry it back in the darkness.

 My uncle worked quickly, field-dressing the carcass by feel as much as by sight.
 I held the hunting bag, ready to collect the liver and heart—precious organs we'd eat first.